-In this subsection, we demonstrate the effective application of T-kernel SGD to real-world non-spherical datasets.
-Specifically, we employ the logistic loss to address the binary classification problem of distinguishing between even and odd digits in the MNIST dataset.
-The 784-dimensional MNIST dataset is widely used as a benchmark in machine learning to evaluate the performance of various algorithms.
-In the experiment, the output space $\mathcal{Y} = \{-1, 1\}$ corresponds to the odd and even digits in the MNIST dataset, respectively.
-Additionally, we compare T-kernel SGD with the kernel SGD algorithm that utilizes a Gaussian kernel.
+In this subsection, we illustrate the application of T-kernel SGD to a real-world nonspherical data set.
+Specifically, we consider the binary classification problem of distinguishing odd from even digits in the MNIST dataset using the logistic loss.
+The 784-dimensional MNIST dataset is a standard benchmark for evaluating machine learning algorithms.
+In our experiment, the output space $\mathcal{Y} = \{-1,1\}$ represents odd and even digits, respectively.
+We also compare the performance of T-kernel SGD with classical kernel SGD.

 In T-kernel SGD, we define the inverse spherical-polar projection \cite{jost2017riemannian} as follows, which transforms non-spherical data into spherical data: